In your project directory

 If the target of requests are RESTful APIs, then the appropriate component from svesta is the useStore. useStore defines 2 parameters:

-Note: useStore uses Transport under the hood, therefore, configurations set on Transport also affect useStore.
+Note: useStore uses Transport under the hood, therefore, configurations set on Transport.configure also affect useStore.

 import { type StoreProps, useStore } from 'svesta';